---

 ## Automatic instrumentation

 Vercel automatically instruments your application without needing any additional code changes.
-When you have set up [Trace Drains](/docs/drains/reference/traces) or enabled [Session Tracing](/docs/tracing/session-tracing) for your Vercel Functions, you'll be able to visualize traces for:
+When you enable [always-on tracing](/docs/tracing/always-on-tracing) or start a [session trace](/docs/tracing/session-tracing), you'll be able to visualize traces in the dashboard for:

 - **Vercel infrastructure**: You'll be able to view spans showing the lifecycle of each invocation of your Vercel Functions and how it moves through Vercel's infrastructure, including routing, middleware, caching, and other infrastructure details.